Miss Earth 2014

-Miss Earth 2014, the 14th edition of the Miss Earth pageant, was held on November 29, 2014 at the University of the Philippines Theater, inside the campus of the University of the Philippines Diliman in Quezon City, Philippines.
-Alyz Henrich of Venezuela crowned her successor Jamie Herrell of the Philippines at the end of the event.
+Miss Earth 2014 was the 14th edition of the Miss Earth pageant, held at the University of the Philippines Theater in Quezon City, Metro Manila, Philippines, on November 29, 2014.

-There were 85 contestants competed for this year's pageant.

-Pop singer Charice Pempengco graced the Miss Earth stage by singing Beyoncé's "Pretty Hurts".
+Alyz Henrich of Venezuela crowned Jamie Herrell of the Philippines as her successor at the end of the event.

 The pageant's theme was promoting ecotourism which aims to raise awareness to the tourists and travelers regarding ecological conservation in order to directly benefit the economic development and to foster respect for different cultures and for human rights.